Ramsbury Building Society

+The Ramsbury Building Society was a British building society that operated in Wiltshire and neighbouring areas from 1846 until it was merged in 1990.

-The Ramsbury Building Society was formed in 1846 but remained a very local society until the 1950s.
-It began to expand through agencies, and then in the 1960s opened some twenty branches in Wiltshire and neighbouring areas.
+The Ramsbury building society remained a very local society from its founding in 1846 until the 1950s.
+It then began to expand through agencies, and then in the 1960s opened some twenty branches in Wiltshire and neighbouring areas.
 Mergers in the 1980s led to name changes, first to the West of England Building Society and then the Regency and West of England Building Society.
 The Society merged with the Portman Building Society in 1990.